 Community Engagement Fellows

-- Field Education: Community Engagement Fellows participate in a field educational experience in a ministry setting that allows them to undertake a self-designed community engagement project.
-The Institute for Community Engagement works with Fellows to secure placement in an appropriate setting.
-The Practice in Ministry and Mission office, as well as the Nonprofit Database also serve as resources.
+- Field Education: Community Engagement Fellows participate in a community based ministry experience that allows them to undertake their self-designed community engagement project.
+The Institute for Community Engagement works with Fellows to secure placement in an appropriate setting via their ministry and nonprofit database.

 - Stipend: Community Engagement Fellows receive a $10,000 stipend that helps to cover educational expenses and to engage in their community engagement ministry project.

 - Requirements: Fellows must be a full-time M.Div. student taking a minimum of 9 credit hours each semester; meet in a weekly seminar to read and discuss the theology and practice of community engagement; and serve as a mutually supportive learning community.